-The project site is not within a sensitive area for Archaeological or Paleontological Resources.
-The underlying geology is identified as Alluvium, lake, playa, and terrace deposits; unconsolidated and semi-consolidated (Pleistocene-Holocene).
-Proposed development includes removal and compaction of surficial soils to support concrete slabs-on-grade for the proposed structure foundation.
-As such, no impacts to archaeological and paleontological resources are expected to occur.
-Nevertheless, in the unlikely event that archaeological or paleontological resources are uncovered during construction, standard conditions (Exhibit 4, Conditions No. 19 and 20) will be imposed on the proposed project requiring construction activities to cease upon the potential discovery of resources and a qualified consultant to assess the find and make a recommendation on the proper disposition of the resources, for the Planning Director's review and approval.
+The project site is not within a sensitive area for Archaeological Resources and located in an area of undetermined risk with respect to Paleontological Resources.
+The project is located 1.90 miles southeast from the closest area designated as Sensitive for Archaeological Resources (Ventura County Resource Management Agency Geographic Information System (VCRMA GIS), 2021).
+The underlying geology is identified as alluvial sands (Pleistocene-Holocene age).
+Proposed development includes demolition of a structure constructed in 1981 along with the removal and compaction of surficial soils to support concrete slabs-on-grade for the proposed structure foundation.
+The proposed project includes the construction of conventional slab-on-grade foundations with 36 inch footings, a minimum depth of 24 inches below the existing grade.
+As based on the evaluation of the construction activities and the setting of the surrounding area, no impacts to archaeological and paleontological resources are expected to Nevertheless, in the unlikely event that archaeological or paleontological resources are uncovered during construction, standard conditions (Exhibit 4, Conditions No. 19 and 20) will be imposed on the proposed project requiring construction activities to cease upon the accidental discovery of resources along with the hiring of a qualified consultant to assess the find and make a recommendation on the proper disposition of the resources, for the Planning Director's review and approval.